 Most of Nepal’s population is involved in agriculture, and even though there has been a lot of urbanization in the country, most people still live in rural areas.
 When traveling in Nepal, you can get a taste of the lifestyle, which has been untouched by modernization.
 In small villages, you can stay with locals, see how rice is cultivated, and learn about traditions that date back to medieval times.
 Getting to experience a culture as authentic as this is something you can’t experience anywhere else.

 With so many different ethnic groups comes a multitude of festivals.
-The festivals in Nepal are endless, and are known for being vibrant and colourful.
+The festivals in Nepal are endless and are known for being vibrant and colorful.
 While most of the festivities have religious importance or follow beliefs of ancient mythology, all of them have their own significance.
-The biggest and longest lasting celebrations are Dashain and Tihar.
-In addition to the major festivals are jatras and melas.
-However, the most appealing festival among tourist is Holi, which is a festival of colours.
+The biggest and longest-lasting celebrations are Dashain and Tihar.
+In addition to the major festivals are Jatras and Melas.
+However, the most appealing festival among tourists is Holi, which is a festival of colors.

 Nepal has a unique calendar called Nepal Sambat, which uses lunar months.
 This means that they are 56.7 years ahead of the Gregorian calendar that is used in western countries.
-April 14th is New Years Day, and in 2018 it will be 2075!
-Which means, in an odd way, you can celebrate the future.
+April 13th is New Years Day, and in 2020 it will be 2077!
+This means, in an odd way, you can celebrate the future.
 The best place to do this is in Bhaktapur where thousands of people come to celebrate Bisket Jatra for nine days and eight nights.
 During this lengthy festival, there is chariot pulling and a dramatic tongue piercing ceremony that is said to bring good fortune to the entire village.
 You can also take a bath in the Hanumante River, which is believed to keep you healthy throughout the entire year.

-Nepal is the perfect place for adrenaline junkies and thrill seekers.
-There are plenty of adventure sports one can indulge in.
+Nepal is the perfect place for adrenaline junkies and thrill-seekers.
+There is plenty of adventure sports one can indulge in.
 Trekking, mountaineering, and safaris are a must for those interested in nature.
-However, if you want to feel your heart pound out of your chest, you can go rafting, bungee jumping, paragliding, or zip lining.
-Even some of the roads and domestic flights can be adrenaline inducing.
+However, if you want to feel your heart pound out of your chest, you can go rafting, bungee jumping, paragliding, or zip-lining.
+Even some of the roads and domestic flights can be adrenaline-inducing.
 Taking a motorbike ride through the mountains or landing in Lukla Airport (The Most Dangerous Airport in the World) is sure to give you a rush.

 While this might be a stretch, it’s still possible to be the first person to catch a Yeti.
 While the Yeti is believed to be a mythical creature by some, others take its existence very seriously.
 It is actually illegal to kill a Yeti in Nepal, however, you are allowed to catch it or take its picture.
 If you find yourself in Khumjung (along the Everest Base Camp Trek), you can see an alleged 300-year-old yeti scalp which is kept in the local monastery.
 While several explorers have spent decades searching for one with no luck, it’s still possible that the Yeti is out there.